-6.10.
+- 6.10.
 The operating organization should ensure that radiation doses to well logging personnel who work with radiation sources are routinely assessed to ensure that doses are kept as low as reasonably achievable and are below the dose limits.
-An assessment of the doses can also highlight good or bad working practices, faulty equipment, or the degradation of shielding or other safety systems.
+An assessment of the doses can also highlight good or bad working practices, faulty equipment, or the degradation of shielding or other safety systems. - 6.11.

-6.11.
 The operating organization should make arrangements with a dosimetry service for the provision of suitable dosimeters, which should be assigned to workers by name for the purpose of formal dose record keeping.
-Dosimeters should be worn by all well logging personnel and any other workers who are required to regularly enter controlled areas (and also supervised areas, where this is required by national regulations).
+Dosimeters should be worn by all well logging personnel and any other workers who are required to regularly enter controlled areas (and also supervised areas, where this is required by national regulations). - 6.12.

-6.12.
 There are various types of passive dosimeter available for measuring individual doses from gamma well logging sources.
 These include thermoluminescent dosimeters, optically stimulated luminescent dosimeters and film dosimeters.
 Some of these dosimeters also offer a neutron dose measurement capability.
 Alternatively, separate neutron dosimeters (for example, track etch detectors) may be worn.
 All these types of dosimeter incorporate one or more passive elements to record radiation exposure.
-The dosimeters are supplied by, and returned to, a specialized dosimetry service that then processes the dosimeters to assess the dose.
+The dosimeters are supplied by and returned to an accredited agency providing a specialized dosimetry service that then processes the dosimeters to assess the dose. - 6.13.

-6.13.
 The choice of type of dosimeter to be used by well logging personnel should be evaluated by the radiation protection officer, possibly in conjunction with a qualified expert in radiation dosimetry.
-In addition to the need to fulfil various technical requirements, the choice of dosimeter might also be influenced by considerations of availability, cost and robustness, as well as regulatory requirements.

-6.14.
-To ensure that the dosimeter provides an accurate assessment of the effective dose to the worker, the following guidelines should be followed:
+In addition to the need to fulfil various technical requirements, the choice of dosimeter might also be influenced by considerations of availability, cost and robustness, as well as regulatory requirements. - 6.14.
+To ensure that the dosimeter provides an accurate assessment of the effective dose to the worker, the following guidelines should be followed: - (a) Dosimeters should be worn by well logging workers at all times when performing work with radiation sources.

-- (a) Dosimeters should be worn by well logging workers at all times when carrying out work with radiation sources; - (b) Dosimeters should be worn in accordance with the recommendations of the dosimetry service provider; - (c) The measuring element should be correctly positioned in the dosimeter holder; - (d) The dosimeter should be worn only by the person to whom it is issued; - (e) Care should be taken to avoid damaging the measuring element of the dosimeter (dosimeters can be damaged by water, high temperature, high pressure or physical impact); - (f) Dosimeters should not be exposed to radiation when not being worn by the worker (i.e. the dosimeter should be kept away from sources of radiation when not in use); - (g) Dosimeters should be promptly returned to the dosimetry service for processing at the end of the period of wear; - (h) The dosimetry service should be informed if the operating organization suspects that the dosimeter has been damaged or has been exposed to radiation while the worker to whom it was assigned was not wearing it, in order that the correct dose to be assigned to the worker can be determined; - (i) Neutron dosimeters with a suitable neutron energy response should be worn by personnel performing operations involving radioactive neutron sources or neutron radiation generators.
+- (b) Dosimeters should be worn in accordance with the recommendations of the dosimetry service provider. - (c) The measuring element should be correctly positioned in the dosimeter holder. - (d) The dosimeter should be worn only by the person to whom it is issued. - (e) Care should be taken to avoid damaging the measuring element of the dosimeter (dosimeters can be damaged by water, high temperature, high pressure or physical impact). - (f) Dosimeters should not be exposed to radiation when not being worn by the worker (i.e. the dosimeter should be kept away from sources of radiation when not in use). - (g) Dosimeters should be promptly returned to the dosimetry service for processing at the end of the period of wear.
+Dosimeters that have been returned early owing to a suspicion of abnormal exposure should be processed urgently. - (h) The dosimetry service should be informed if the operating organization suspects that the dosimeter has been damaged or has been exposed to radiation while the worker to whom it was assigned was not wearing it, in order that the correct dose to be assigned to the worker can be determined. - (i) Neutron dosimeters with a suitable neutron energy response should be worn by personnel performing operations involving radioactive neutron sources or neutron generators.